LeonDlugosch/Atlantic-Ocean-Metagenomes/README.md

 Downstream analysis such as statistics etc. are included in the analysis directory.

-This Page is under construction and a proper dokumentation will be added in the near future (until the end of 2021).
+This Page is under construction and a proper documentation will be added in the near future (until the end of 2021).